 That’s awesome.
 So we got about two minutes left.
 I’m going to hit you guys with one final question.
-One of them actually that the audience asks that we also had slated, so it was perfect.
+One of them actually said that the audience asks that we also had planned, so it was perfect.
 And then as you do this, let’s keep the answers short if we can, maybe a minute.
 But as you move back into an office environment, are there any other changes that you made to the workforce or processes that are going to remain intact, or are there any other learnings from the crisis?

 Jim Lynch (55:16):

 So I know both of you guys can go many directions with this.
 Anything that you think will be helpful.
-I know both of you guys have BPO partners, so you’re going out and you’re thinking about, hey, what is your business continuity plan look like from a pandemic from now on?
+I know both of you guys have BPO partners, so you’re going out and you’re thinking about, hey, what does your business continuity plan look like from a pandemic from now on?
 Maybe that’s new learning that you had, that you’re going to start to look for some of your partners to be able to answer that question to you as well.
-But Tom, let’s start with you any last comments?
+But Tom, let’s start with your last comments?
 How do you answer that question and any parting words?

 Tom Nusspickel (55:39):

 Yeah.
-Our focus right now is as obviously the people that are coming back, keeping everybody healthy because the worst thing that could happen is we start phasing people back in and then somebody comes in that’s sick and then we have to shut back down.
+Our focus right now is obviously the people that are coming back, keeping everybody healthy because the worst thing that could happen is we start phasing people back in and then somebody comes in that’s sick and then we have to shut back down.
 I think that’s, everybody’s fear.
 You don’t want to turn around and reverse everything.
 So the safety measures, right now what’s top of mind and whether or not all or some of them stay in place for a long time, I think really depends on how this thing goes and where a vaccine comes in and those kinds of things.

 Tom Nusspickel (56:11):

 So I think one thing that may stay in place is the separation in the desks.
 We had cubes that were coming up this high and we’re adding the plexiglass to everybody.
-So it keeps that and whether or not those things are important longterm, I don’t know.
+So it keeps that and whether or not those things are important long term, I don’t know.
 But you never know when the next pandemic is going to pop up now, so we’re trying to be prepared as best as possible.
 But yeah, our offshore, nearshore will become more important than the third side as well.